awslabs/amazon-msk-data-generator/README.md

 ## Getting Started

-MSK Data Generator can be deployed in a variety of ways with a variety of MSK Configurations including:
+MSK Data Generator can be deployed in a variety of ways including:

 * [Deploying in a container running in Elastic Container Service](./docs/msk-data-gen-container-deploy.md)